 Although the career development profession is not formally regulated in the same way as the medical profession, many countries have established career development professional associations with attendant codes of practice and ethics.
 Career development professionals can then demonstrate their professionalism by joining the associations and adhering to such codes.
-For example, standards developed by the Career Development Institute (CDI) in the UK (CDI, 2019b), and the Career Industry Council of Australia (CICA, 2019) cover client-centredness, confidentiality, equality, diversity, and the promotion of individual ownership of decisions.
+For example, standards developed by the Career Development Institute (CDI) in the United Kingdom (CDI, 2019b), and the Career Industry Council of Australia (CICA, 2019) cover client-centredness, confidentiality, equality, diversity, and the promotion of individual ownership of decisions.

 Critiques of Professions

 When viewed positively, the existence of professions offers benefits for the state, citizens, and members of the profession.
-For the state, they take on responsibility for managing and regulating a key social function.
-For citizens, they promise quality of service and reliability.
-For the professional, belonging to a recognised profession offers a boost to social status, identity and earning power.
+For the state, professions take on responsibility for managing and regulating a key social function.
+For citizens, professions promise quality of service and reliability.
+For the professional, belonging to a recognised profession offers a boost to social status, identity, and earning power.
 However, not all commentators have viewed professionals so positively.
-Critiques of professions have highlighted the ambiguity of what constitutes professionalism, tensions with organisational agendas, and the way in which professions gather power in ways that allow them to function as a vested interest.
+Critiques of professions have highlighted the ambiguity of what constitutes professionalism, tensions with organisational agendas, and how professions gather power in ways that allow them to function as a vested interest.

-Birden et al. (2014) argue that a robust and shared definition of professionalism can be elusive.
-It is common to find other occupations, without professional status, which share traits with professional roles.
+Birden et al. (2014) argued that a robust and shared definition of professionalism can be elusive.
+It is common to find other occupations, without professional status, that share traits with professional roles.
 In such situations, it can be difficult to defend why one collection of occupational traits justifies professional status, whilst another does not.

 Tensions also exist within organisations where professions can be seen as pursuing their own agenda in ways that might not be in tune with organisational agendas.
-Professions, and their practitioners can be viewed by employers as too orientated towards professional standards, to the detriment of the organisational success.
-As Banks (2004) and Evetts (2005) discuss, professionally qualified practitioners that operate within managerialist driven public services, are increasingly expected to be organisationally accountable and not orientated towards more abstracted professional bodies.
-Professionalism, in this sense, means demonstrating accountability to employers, and responsiveness to customers, or expert service users, who expect flexible and high-quality services after exercising their market(ised) choices (Alcock, Daly, & Briggs, 2013).
+Professions and their practitioners can be viewed by employers as too orientated towards professional standards, to the detriment of organisational success.
+As Banks (2004) and Evetts (2005) discussed, professionally qualified practitioners who operate within managerially driven public services are increasingly expected to be organisationally accountable and not orientated towards more abstract professional bodies.
+Professionalism, in this sense, means demonstrating accountability to employers and responsiveness to customers, or expert service users, who expect flexible and high-quality services after exercising their market(ised) choices (Alcock, Daly, & Briggs, 2013).
 This creates a tension between professionalism as meeting managerial requirements and customer demands, and professionalism as aligned to codes of ethics (Banks, 2004).
-In relation to career guidance in the UK, Lewin and Colley (2010), and Colley, Lewin, & Chadderton (2010) noted the effects of the alleged Connexions’ managerialism both on practitioners’ sense of professionalism, and their capacity to provide wider, more holistic support to young people as required by the Connexions’ service model.
+In relation to career guidance in the United Kingdom, Lewin and Colley (2010) and Colley, Lewin, and Chadderton (2010) noted the effects of the alleged Connexions’ managerialism both on practitioners’ sense of professionalism and on their capacity to provide wider, more holistic support to young people, as required by the Connexions’ service model.

 Another tension for professions is that they can be seen as overly self-serving.
 The exclusive, often legally protected nature of professions and practitioners has been seen as increasingly problematic by governments and clients alike over the last three decades.
-As Alcock et al. (2013) note, professions and their members may be seen as self-serving, overly protective of their status to the detriment of service, and resistant to change.
+As Alcock et al. (2013) noted, professions and their members may be seen as self-serving, overly protective of their status to the detriment of service, and resistant to change.
 In addition, those with exclusory entrance requirements are criticised for being too elitist and inclined to reward those with existing and high levels of social and cultural capital (Sutton Trust, 2017).

 Career Development Work as a Profession